A Hierarchical Sharded Blockchain Balancing Performance and Availability: Discussion

-\paragraph*{Asynchronous Network and Flexible Consensus} While partially synchronous models, as assumed in PyloChain, are common, prolonged asynchronous periods or delayed GST can occur in practice, potentially limiting PyloChain's applicability in environments with highly variable network conditions (e.g., fully asynchronous settings).
-Currently, PyloChain leverages a DAG-based BFT protocol for the higher-level main chain, in which the mempool (for data distribution) and the consensus (for total ordering) are fully separated, supporting fully asynchronous and partially synchronous networks, respectively.
-Meanwhile, Tusk \cite{narwhaltusk} is a fully asynchronous consensus protocol known to achieve higher throughput, but at the cost of increased latency compared to Bullshark \cite{PartialSyncBullshark,bullshark}, which is currently used in PyloChain.
-Based on this moudlarity of DAG BFT, we consider adaptively switching the consensus algorithm in DAG-based BFT according to changing network conditions.
-For example, the system could initially employ Bullshark in partially synchronous environments, then dynamically switch to Tusk upon detecting prolonged asynchronous periods.
-We leave this adaptive, condition-based consensus switching as future work, aiming to enhance the overall applicability of PyloChain.
+PyloChain assumes a partially synchronous network model, yet prolonged asynchronous periods or delayed GST can arise in practice, which may limit its applicability in highly variable networks.
+PyloChain uses a DAG-based BFT protocol for the main chain, where the mempool for data dissemination is fully asynchronous and the consensus layer for total ordering operates under partial synchrony.
+Tusk \cite{narwhaltusk} is a fully asynchronous consensus protocol that can achieve higher throughput, at the cost of increased latency compared to Bullshark \cite{PartialSyncBullshark,bullshark}, which PyloChain currently employs.
+Leveraging the modularity of DAG-based BFT, we envision adaptively switching the consensus algorithm according to network conditions, for example using Bullshark under partial synchrony and switching to Tusk during prolonged asynchrony.
+We leave the design and evaluation of such adaptive consensus selection as future work to enhance the applicability of PyloChain.